 The different types of questions I can ask my colleagues

-Before you get started
+Before getting started

 Poplee Engagement allows you to send regular surveys to your colleagues.
 You can ask several questions of different types:

-The score question
+The scale question

 This is a question with an answer ranging from 1 to 5.
 The employee must choose a score: 1 being the lowest and 5 being the highest.